C0D3H0UND5/SnowDay/README.md

 # App capabilities:

-- Pull tweets from a specified Twitter user
+- Monitor the *ASD-S* Twitter page for any school bus delays

+- Monitor the *ASD-S* Twitter page for any school related closures

-- Filter information out of tweets (Currently pulls numbers but Regex can get anything)
+- Filter and store information from tweets

+- View all delays or closures for the current day

-- Store information about delayed buses in database and retrieve it
+- Track information about a particular bus (optional)
+  - Calculates expected arrival time of a bus based on the inputted pickup time

+- Automatically check for new tweets at varied intervals (optional)

 # Screenshots